ByungkwonJeon/release-process-chatbot/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## 📄 License
+## 📄 Internal Use Only

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is for internal/personal use only and is not intended for public distribution.

 ## 🆘 Support